OPS-E2E-PPE/VBA-Docs/excel/Concepts/Cells-and-Ranges/select-a-range.md

 ## Selecting a Data Range Starting at Cell A1

 This example shows how to select a data range on the current sheet, starting at cell A1, and display the address of the range to the user.
-The data range does not include cells that are formatted that do not contain data.
+The data range does not include cells that are formatted that don't contain data.
 To get the data range, this example finds the last row and the last column that contain actual data by using the **[Find](../../../api/Excel.Range.Find.md)** method of the **[Range](../../../api/Excel.Range(object).md)** object.

 ```vb